jsilvaLuxoft/luxoftPracticalInterview1/README.md

 - Implement the two empty tests defined in **HomeTests.swift**
 - Improve the **BusinessLogicObject** in HomeViewController
-- Use **Codable/Decodable** protocol to parse the items from the API.
+- Handle errors and loading layer (display a loading view to know when we are waiting for the API response)

 ### A few extra notes